pravinchandankhede/pravinchandankhede.github.io/_posts/2025-01-16-SemanticKernelMemory.md

 ## Sample Application Code

-You can find the complete code for the sample application [here](https://github.com/pravinchandankhede/agenticai/tree/main/src/CustomerService).
+You can find the complete code for the sample application [Semantic Kernel Azure Search Memory](https://github.com/pravinchandankhede/agenticai/tree/main/src/CustomerService).
 Feel free to fork it and try it out on your own.

 I hope you found this post useful, as always the suggestions are welcome.
 Please feel free to reach out to me or leave a comment below.